 - Program your cell phone with the MIT Police emergency number: (617-253-1212)

-- Please call this number if you become uncomfortable in any situation.
-DO NOT hesitate to call us.
+- Please call this number if you become uncomfortable in any situation while on campus.
+DO NOT hesitate to call.

 - Note the locations of the emergency telephones (blue lights) on campus.